Home > Basics > 6 Ways to Stop Saying ‘I Don’t Know What Job I Want’

 • What does my ideal life look like?
 What do I want to be doing in 20 years?

 “You may never know what you ‘want,’ (who truly does?), but you definitely know what you like and the things that interest you,” Korn Ferry career coach Ryan Frechette says.
 “Look at how you spend your time.
-Consider what’s already under your nose.
+Look at what’s already under your nose.
 Look at what you spend most of your time thinking about/talking about/learning about.
 Chances are there will be a few main topics that rise to the top that get you really excited and energized to have conversations about.
 All of those personal interest areas have companies making products and services in that domain.”

 For example, I’ve always had an interest in writing.
 When I was a kid, I would write and illustrate my own stories, keep journals, and read constantly.
 As I grew up, English was consistently my favorite subject, and it’s what I chose to major in in college.